StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/run-responders-on-a-case.md

 # Run Responders and Review Reports for a Case

+[Cortex responders](../../../administration/cortex/about-cortex.md) execute actions on cases, alerts, observables, tasks, and task logs.

-Run [responders](../../../administration/cortex/about-cortex.md) on a [case](about-cases.md) to execute automated actions such as closing an external ticket or performing a predefined response within TheHive.
+Run responders on a [case](about-cases.md) to execute automated actions such as closing an external ticket or performing a predefined response within TheHive.

 Responders execute actions on cases, alerts, observables, tasks, and task logs.